MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/install-app-guard.md

 4. Fill in the **Explain in more detail** box with a detailed description of the issue you experienced and what steps you took, then select **Next**.

-5. Select the bubble next to Problem, make sure the category selected is **Security and Privacy \> Microsoft Defender Application Guard – Office**, then select **Next**.
+5. Select the bubble next to Problem.
+Make sure the category selected is **Security and Privacy \> Microsoft Defender Application Guard – Office**, then select **Next**.